 4. Stratospheric ozone loss

 In the stratosphere there is Ozonethat blocks parts of the UV rays from sunlight.
-But some industrial gases can damage the ozone layer, causing unusually large amounts of ultraviolet radiation to reach the earth.
+But some gases from industry can block the Damage ozone layerso that unusually large amounts of ultraviolet radiation reach the earth.

 - Causes: Chlorofluorocarbons but also polar stratospheric clouds contribute to the reduction of the protective effect of ozone.